FuelLabs/fuel-book/docs/src/why-fuel/building-on-fuel-an-overview.md

 - **Fuel Wallet SDK:** The Fuel Wallet SDK provides developers with the tools to create secure, user-friendly wallets that natively interact with the Fuel ecosystem.
 It ensures developers can easily build wallets that integrate into decentralized applications.

-- **Fuel Typescript SDK:** The Typescript SDK allows developers to integrate Fuel into web applications.
-It simplifies interaction with the Fuel blockchain, making it easy for frontend developers to build decentralized applications that interact with Fuel’s infrastructure.
+- **Fuel Typescript SDK:** The Typescript SDK allows developers to integrate Fuel into web applications, simplifying interaction with the Fuel blockchain and enabling frontend developers to build decentralized applications that connect with Fuel’s infrastructure.